gastonoterom/gastonotero-hugo/content/blog/addressing-concurrency-anomalies-in-applications.md

 ```

 As you can see, by default, postgres' transactions don't have strong concurrency guarantees.

+We fetched both rows before the other concurrent transaction modified it!
+We bypassed the business logic domain rules!

 > Damn, how can we solve this?